jmarca/cas_validate/README.md

 with the latest Connect, and all features work with Express.

+# Redis version 2.6

+This library now requires redis version 2.6.x.
+I recently added time-to-live capabilities when storing the session ticket data (using the redis setex command as suggested by @chrisbarran).
+The test for this functionality (test/ttl_test.js) fails when running Redis 2.4, but passes when running Redis 2.6.

 # Version 0.1.0

 This new version brings with it some small API changes for the few